UANDES-4103-201910/course-project-donoso-cea-1-2/README.md

 xDelete Administrator

-xView User blacklist
+-View User blacklist(only if user hardcoded with blacklisted=="no" and blacklisted.default=="yes")

 xSearch for user in blacklist

 xRestore User from blacklist

-xVIew Dumpster
+-VIew Dumpster(only if post hardcoded with visible=="no" and visible.default=="yes")

 xRecover (republish) post from dumpster

-xSearch for post in dumpster
+-Search for post in dumpster

 -View User profile